Fast Nonblocking Persistence for Concurrent Data Structures: Introduction

 Friedman et al.~\cite{friedman-pldi-2020} observed that many nonblocking operations begin with a read-only ``traversal'' phase in which instrumentation can, with care, be safely elided; applying this observation to the transform of Izraelevitz et al.\ leads to substantially better performance in many cases, but the coding process is no longer entirely mechanical.
 Ramalhete et al.~\cite{ramalhete-dsn-2019} and Beadle et al.~\cite{beadle-qstm-2020} present nonblocking persistent software transactional memory (STM) systems, but both have fundamental serial bottlenecks that limit scalability.

-In this paper, we extend Montage to produce the first \emph{general-purpose, high-performance system for nonblocking persistence}.
+In this paper, we extend Montage to produce the first \emph{general-purpose, high-performance system for nonblocking periodic persistence}.
 Our \emph{nbMontage} allows programmers, in a straightforward way, to convert most wait-free or lock-free linearizable concurrent data structures into fast, equivalent structures that are lock-free and buffered durably linearizable.
 (Obstruction-free structures can also be converted; they remain obstruction free.)
 Like its predecessor, nbMontage requires every nonblocking update operation to linearize at a compare-and-swap (CAS) instruction that is guaranteed, prior to its execution, to constitute the linearization point if it succeeds.
 (Read-only operations may linearize at a \code{load}.)
 Most nonblocking structures in the literature meet these requirements.

 Unlike its predecessor, nbMontage provides a wait-free \sync.
-Where the original system required all operations in epoch $e-1$ to complete before the epoch could advance to $e+1$, nbMontage allows the fate of pending operations to remain in limbo: in the wake of a crash or of continued crash-free execution, an operation still pending at the end of $e-1$ may or may not be seen, sometime later, to have linearized in that epoch.
+Where the original system required all operations in epoch $e-1$ to complete before the epoch could advance to $e+1$, nbMontage allows pending operations to remain in limbo: in the wake of a crash or of continued crash-free execution, an operation still pending at the end of $e-1$ may or may not be seen, sometime later, to have linearized in that epoch.
 In addition, where the original Montage required operations to accommodate ``spurious'' CAS failures caused by epoch advance, nbMontage retries such CASes internally, without compromising lock freedom.
-These changes were highly nontrivial.
-Among other things, they required new mechanisms to stage (announce) pending updates; distinguish, in recovery, between staged and linearized updates; indefinitely delay (and reason about) the point at which an update is known to have linearized; and avoid work at \sync\ time for threads that have nothing to persist.
+These changes were highly nontrivial: they required new mechanisms to register (announce) pending updates; distinguish, in recovery, between registered and linearized updates; indefinitely delay (and reason about) the point at which an update is known to have linearized; and avoid work at \sync\ time for threads that have nothing to persist.

 We have applied nbMontage to Michael \& Scott's queue~\cite{michael-podc-1996}, Natarajan \& Mittal's binary search tree~\cite{natarajan-ppopp-2014}, the rotating skip list of Dick et al.~\cite{dick-rotating-2016}, Michael's hash table~\cite{michael-spaa-2002}, and Shalev \& Shavit's extensible hash table~\cite{shalev-acm-2006}.
 All conversions were straightforward---typically less than 30 lines of code.
 By persisting only essential data and avoiding writes-back and fences on the critical path, nbMontage structures often approach or outperform not only their equivalents in the original (blocking) Montage but also their transient equivalents when data is placed (without any algorithmic changes) in slower, nonvolatile memory.